iot-ensemble/public-web-blog/blog/2021-06-26-multitech-email-text-alerts.md

 hide_table_of_contents: true
 ---

-Once you have your MultiTech Conduit data flowing to the cloud, it's time to develop some fast and efficient algorithms and Machine Learning models for real-time processing of the data.
-Azure Machine Learning empowers us with a wide range of productive experiences for building, training, and deploying machine learning models faster.
-IoT Ensemble provides out of the box APIs that allow you to easily load your MultiTech data into Azure Machine Learning.
+Once you have your MultiTech Conduit data flowing to the cloud, it's time to setup alerts and notifications so that you can easily monitor everything.
+I prefer using Microsoft Logic Apps for sending email and text alerts when temperatures rise above a specified threshold.
 But first things first, let's get our MultiTech Conduit connected to Microsoft Azure.

 ![MultiTech Conduit Diagram](/img/screenshots/MT_Conduit_Schematic_Diagram.png)